AmmarYacoub/AmmarYacoub.github.io/_awards/TA.md

 location: "Dallas, Texas"
 ---

-Recognized with the Best Teaching Assistant Award at SMU for my role in supporting students in laboratory instruction and improving their hands-on learning experience.
+Recognized with the Best Teaching Assistant Award from the Mechanical Engineering Department at Southern Methodist University for excellence in teaching laboratory sessions and enhancing students’ hands-on learning experience.